mehulagg/gitlab/doc/ci/yaml/README.md

 Possible values for `when` are:

 <!--
-  If you change any of the values below, make sure to update `RETRY_WHEN_IN_DOCUMENTATION` array in `spec/lib/gitlab/ci/config/entry/retry_spec.rb`.
+  If you change any of the values below, make sure to update the `RETRY_WHEN_IN_DOCUMENTATION` array in `spec/lib/gitlab/ci/config/entry/retry_spec.rb`.
   The test there makes sure that all documented values are valid as a configuration option and therefore should always